kimukook/video_maker/README.md

 # video_maker
 This is a opencv-based python repo that creates the video based on the images in the given folder.
-For how to use, please see the detailed documentation info in ``video_maker.py``
+For more info, please check the detailed documentation in ``video_maker.py``

 ## Dependencies
 os